luxinflore/luxinflore.github.io/segments.md

 <div class="section-card blue" markdown="1">

 ## TL;DR Outcome
+**What:**
+Investigate and define user segments tailored to your product type (0→1 or 1→N, software, hardware, or hybrid) and market (B2B or B2C).

+**How:**
-Score each segment by Reach × Impact × Urgency and focus on the highest total.
+Score each segment by Reach × Impact × Urgency.

+**Why:**
+Guide product design, prioritization, and messaging, and revisit as your product and market evolve.
 </div>

 <div class="section-card purple" markdown="1">